 If you are a new teacher, and didn’t get a chance to read Day 1.
 You should read that post because it introduces the idea of building classroom culture.
 You can read it here or save it for later.
 The first thing I do is have my students listen to the Quality Student song because I want them to learn the words in the song so they will understand what “quality” means in my classroom.
 My students love this song!
 Be sure to read Day 1 to see what the motions to the words are.

 After we have our class meeting, I send the students back to their seats to make a quality student craft.
 They make these to look like themselves.
 These crafts make a great display for the hall, and the parents loved reading them on Back to School night!
+Teachers could also place them on students’ desks for parents to read.
 I love reading what my students have already learned about being a quality student!

 Turn the paper horizontal and cut out the first and last square on the bottom row.
 Put them aside as you’ll be needing them later.

 Fold the first and last square on the first row in the middle.
 Remember those two squares you were saving?
 Time to use them!
 Have students glue them on either side of the folded squares to make sleeves.